 Whether it’s a much larger remote workforce than in prior years, greater flexibility, or even a remote-first work strategy--we are coming to the realization that the new normal is here.
-Some regions of the world are shedding masks, others are still dealing with the painful grip of COVID-19.
 Many organizations remain cautious about returning to pre-pandemic office environments, and the new normal is allowing flexibility to remain working from home—at least through late 2021.

 As for cybersecurity, the testing, monitoring, and management of risks and threats has had to adapt to the changes for the past year.
 We covered the changing risk landscape in depth recently in this blog: The Cyberattacker’s Path of Least Resistance is Shifting: Here’s How You Must Adapt.
 In this blog, we turn our focus on sussing out risks in this changing landscape via pentests.